 X-linked severe combined immunodeficiency (SCID) is an inherited disorder of the immune system that occurs almost exclusively in males.
-Boys with X-linked SCID are prone to recurrent and persistent infections because they lack the necessary immune cells to fight off certain bacteria, viruses, and fungi.
-Many infants with X-linked SCID develop chronic diarrhea, a fungal infection called thrush, and skin rashes.
-Affected individuals also grow more slowly than other children.
-Without treatment, males with X-linked SCID usually do not live beyond infancy.
+Children with X-linked SCID are prone to recurrent and persistent infections because they lack the necessary immune cells to fight off certain bacteria, viruses, and fungi.

-Mutations in the IL2RG gene cause X-linked SCID.
+Variants (also known as mutations) in the IL2RG gene cause X-linked SCID.
 The IL2RG gene provides instructions for making a protein that is critical for normal immune system function.
 This protein is necessary for the growth and maturation of developing immune system cells called lymphocytes.
 Lymphocytes defend the body against potentially harmful invaders, make antibodies, and help regulate the entire immune system.
-Mutations in the IL2RG gene prevent these cells from developing and functioning normally.
+Variants in the IL2RG gene prevent these cells from developing and functioning normally.
 Without functional lymphocytes, the body is unable to fight off infections.

 Other Names for This Condition